 Illusion Art Museum

-At first glance you’ll think that the entry price for the Illusion Art Museum is a bit steep at CZK300 for an adult or CZK700 for a family but let me tell you, it’s worth it.
+Entry price for the Illusion Art Museum is CZK350 for an adult or from CZK800 for a family (depends on the number of kids 15 or younger) but let me tell you, it’s worth it.
 Actually it’s more than worth it for several reasons which I’ll describe below.
 The pictures here are from it’s original location on the Old Town Square but it has now moved to a building about 200 metres away.
 It is just a small percentage of the exhibits on display and I’ve not shown the more popular exhibits so you’ll get a surprise when you see them.

 Five Tips for Visiting the Illusion Art Museum